fiduswriter/simple-datatables/rows().md

 ```

-As of `v1.4.5`, you can pass a nested `array` of data for adding multiple rows at once:
+As of `v1.4.5`, you can also pass a nested `array` of data for adding multiple rows at once:

 ```javascript
 var newRows = [